How does permanent life insurance work?

 You can get instant permanent life insurance quotes right here.
 Rates are the same no matter if you shop direct with the carrier or with a broker like Life Insurance Blog.
 Get a term life insurance quote on line by simply selecting any of the GET QUOTES buttons found throughout this article.

-You can also give us a call at 888-411-1329 and we’ll give you a customized term life insurance quote and answer all of your life insurance questions.
+You can also give us a call and we’ll give you a customized term life insurance quote and answer all of your life insurance questions.
 To learn more about life insurance, make sure to visit our page Life Insurance 101 or find out how to customize your policy on our Life Insurance Riders page.